Urgent and Unscheduled care [UUSC]

 - Patient safety

 - A final reflective piece that summarises their experience in Urgent and Unscheduled care and states that they are competent to work effectively in managing acute illness in the Primary Care environment.

-Completion of the schedule of evidence with the 14 entries [ 8 OOH sessions, 5 capabilities plus summary] would usually provide the Educational Supervisor with adequate evidence to make a statement on Educators Notes that a Trainee has demonstrated the skills necessary to care for patients who are acutely unwell and would be able to work competently in urgent and unscheduled care environments.
+Completion of the schedule of evidence with the 14 entries [ 8 OOH sessions, 5 capabilities plus summary] would usually provide adequate evidence that a Trainee has demonstrated the skills necessary to care for patients who are acutely unwell and would be able to work competently in urgent and unscheduled care environments.

 ST1 / ST2 Trainees